DeMONLab-BioFINDER/Xiao_Tau_simulation_SIR/README.md

 * [Shafiei, G. et al., (2023).](https://academic.oup.com/brain/article/146/1/321/6533638) Network structure and transcriptomic vulnerability shape atrophy in frontotemporal dementia.
 Brain.

 ## Contact
-For any questions or inquiries, please contact: caly.xiaoyu@gmail.com
+For any questions or inquiries, please contact [@xiaoyucaly](https://github.com/xiaoyucaly): caly.xiaoyu@gmail.com

 ## License
 You can use, share, and adapt the code as long as you give proper credit and notify the author.